 EcoWatch’s Opinion on Florida Property-Assessed Clean Energy (PACE) Financing

-PACE financing used to be more popular in Florida than it is today because there are now more solar loan options than ever before.
+PACE financing used to be more popular in Florida than it is today because there are now more solar loan options than ever before in Florida.
 In our opinion, it’s still a good solution for low-income households to convert to solar, but there are some pretty significant downsides to the PACE program that make it a non-ideal option for many homeowners.

 First off, solar loans, in general, aren’t as appealing as cash purchases because the interest detracts from your savings and increases the long-term cost of your system.